richelleqin/MerchaCar_stats/README.md

 - Lot2: Lot 2: p-value = .6072, alpha = .05, .60 > .05, which means Lot 2 is not statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.
 - Lot3: p-value = .04168, alpha = .05, .04 < .05, which means it is statistically significant from the normal distribution and normality cannot be assumed.
 However, the mean falls within the 95% confidence interval.

+## Study Design: MechaCar vs Competition

+To compare MechaCar to its competitors, serveral factors could be considered.

+- What metric or metrics are you going to test?
+    - The next metrics to test should be the cost, horsepower, and highway fuel efficiency, which addresses consumer’s recent need to be cost effective in the inflating economy.

+- What is the null hypothesis or alternative hypothesis?
+    - The null hypothesis is that the mean of the cost to fuel rating is zero.
+The alternative hypothesis is that the mean of the cost to fuel rating is not zero.

+- What statistical test would you use to test the hypothesis?
+And why?
+    - Using a multiple linear regression statistical summary would show how the variables impact the cost to fuel rating for MechaCar and their competitors.
+    -
+- What data is needed to run the statistical test?
+    - A random sample for MechaCar and their competitor, would need to be collected to include the distance travelled on a full tank, cost for a full tank, cost of vehicle, horsepower, fuel efficiency at 60km/hr, fuel efficiency at 100km/hr.